akhodakivskiy/VimFx/documentation/commands.md

 command and it will change its behavior based on that number—the count.
 For example, typing `12x` would close 12 tabs.

-(As opposed to vim, you may only supply a count _before_ a command, not in the middle of one.
-This is because VimFx’s commands are simple sequences, while vim’s are operators and motions.)
+(As opposed to Vim, you may only supply a count _before_ a command, not in the middle of one.
+That’s because VimFx’s commands are simple sequences, while Vim’s are operators and motions.)

 ### `gu`